Troubleshooting Domain Resolution Issues

 ns2.thirdparty.com.

-This configuration may lead to random DNS resolution issues, especially if you’re using DNS custom features like ALIAS or URL records, and/or the two DNS services aren’t in sync.
+This configuration may lead to random DNS resolution issues, especially if you’re using DNSimple DNS custom features like ALIAS or URL records, and/or the two DNS services aren’t in sync.

-When you have Secondary DNS enabled, your domain should not point only to DNSimple name servers: both DNSimple name servers and your Secondary DNS provider’s name servers should be listed.
+When you have Secondary DNS enabled, your domain should not point only to DNSimple name servers; both DNSimple name servers and your Secondary DNS provider’s name servers should be listed.

 Check name server list in the WHOIS response